ortegaorlando2/OrlandoProject2/README.md

-Thgis is a copy of my Desktop materials for project2
+This is a copy of my Desktop materials for project2